Skip to content

 Is blown cellulose really gap-free, or is that just marketing?+

-Here's the honest version.
+Here's the straight version.
 The same assessment guide applies the very same gap penalty to cellulose, so the material isn't magically better at an equal gap.
 The win is coverage.
 Blown cellulose installs as one seamless, gap-free blanket that fills into every corner and around every fitting, so in practice it sits at the No-Gap (0%) end of the scale, while hand-cut batts almost always leave gaps.
 Fix the coverage and you finally get the rating you paid for.

 Was this helpful?